browserengineering/book/book/invalidation.md

         # ...
 ```

-Calling `layout` more than once would append the same element to the
-`children` array more than once, causing all sorts of strange
-problems.
+But we don't want to `append` the same child more than once!
+The issue

-This issue is called *idempotence*: repeated calls to `layout` need to
+here is called *idempotence*: repeated calls to `layout` need to not
-not repeatedly change state.
-More formally, a function is idempotent
+repeatedly change state.
+More formally, a function is idempotent if
-if calling it twice in a row with the same inputs and dependencies
+calling it twice in a row with the same inputs and dependencies yields
-yields the same result.
-Idempotent functions are like assignments:
+the same result.
+Idempotent functions are like assignments: assigning
-assigning a field the same value for a second time doesn't change its
+a field the same value for a second time doesn't change its state.
-state.
 Methods like `append`, however, aren't idempotent.

 We'll need to fix any non-idempotent method calls.
 In
 `DocumentLayout`, we can switch from `append` to assignment: